JUMP TO CONTENT

 Description

-Optical Assistant - Crouch End So, you’re a proactive people person ready to be the friendly face our stores need?
+Experienced Optical Assistant So, you’re a proactive people person ready to be the friendly face our stores need?
 Sounds like you’d be a great fit here.
-So, if you’ve had previous optical experience
+So, if you’ve had previous optical experience a

 Reference